-- This is a draft treaty and it will remain a draft only.
-We do not represent states, but civil society.
-We are not attached to the text itself, but with the idea that such a text can contribute to a process that might one day lead to a treaty, and then, hopefully, a reality. - ❖ The Draft Treaty text is developed through a collaborative and inclusive process.
-This includes an ongoing series of off-the-record discussions with experts and diplomats on addressing specific technical and political issues which the official diplomatic process is faced with. - ❖ The Draft Treaty Process is designed to inspire positive thinking and contribute to cooperation, trust building and serve as a confidence building measure amongst key stakeholders in the region and beyond.
+- The Draft Treaty Process is designed to inspire positive thinking and contribute to cooperation, trust building and serve as a confidence building measure amongst key stakeholders in the region and beyond.
 Everyone is invited to suggest changes to the draft treaty.
 This is an essential part of the process this is a living draft, one that we expect to adapt.
-All discussions are held under the Chatham House rule (no attribution or identification) to encourage frank and constructive engagement. - ❖ DT4 is the latest revised text issued in November 2021 with its relevant annexes.
-DT4 builds on previous versions of the Draft Treaty by incorporating a regional mechanism of compliance, monitoring and verification.
-In addition, such a regional organization will contribute to building confidence, trust and cooperation amongst regional countries.
-It will serve as a focal point to build regional technical expertise and a forum for discussion. - ❖ We do not seek agreement on this draft treaty, nor think it is possible at this stage.
-The point is to show that such a treaty is a possibility, should the states involved with the process have good political will, and readiness to start talking about the features of such a treaty.
-It is important to remember that the draft treaty is designed to inspire positive thinking and contribute to cooperation and trust building. - This Draft Treaty incorporates elements from existing international and regional WMD conventions and treaties, including the TPNW that came into force in January 2021. - Key issues such as ratification, entry into force, consensus, and negative security assurance protocols will be addressed through a collaborative and inclusive process.
-This includes an

-- ongoing series of off-the-record discussions with experts and diplomats on addressing specific technical and political issues which the official diplomatic process is faced with. - ❖ Means of Delivery is out of this Draft Treaty, but not out of the process.
-We suggest a parallel track of round tables to discuss this issue within a wider discussion on regional security. - The Middle East is not an island and is not cut off from the world.
-Bordering with the Middle East are two states possessing nuclear weapons: Pakistan with its indigenous programme, and Turkey that hosts US/NATO's nuclear weapons.
-Nuclear armed states are active in the region and military vessels pass through it, some of which might be carrying nuclear weapons.
-Since we can't trust the goodwill of nuclear armed states, protocols binding these states to the treaty are needed. - ❖ The authors believe that while regional peace is most certainly highly desirable, it would be irresponsible to make this a condition to commencing arms control talks.
+All discussions are held under the Chatham House rule (no attribution or identification) to encourage frank and constructive engagement. - ❖ We do not seek agreement on this draft treaty, nor think it is possible at this stage.
+The point is to show that such a treaty is a possibility, should the states involved with the process have good political will and readiness to start talking about the features of such a treaty.
+It is important to remember that the draft treaty is designed to inspire positive thinking, and contribute to cooperation and trust building. - ❖ Key issues such as ratification, entry into force, consensus, and negative security assurance protocols will continue to be addressed through a collaborative and inclusive process.
+This includes an ongoing series of off-the-record discussions with experts and diplomats on addressing specific technical and political issues which the official diplomatic process is faced with. - ❖ Means of Delivery is out of this Draft Treaty, but not out of the process.
+We suggest a parallel track of round tables to discuss regional security.
+We also believe that regional security should be dealt within a wider attention to human security. - ❖ The Middle East is not an island and is not cut off from the world.
+Bordering the Middle East are two states possessing nuclear weapons: Pakistan with its indigenous programme, and Turkey that hosts US/NATO's nuclear weapons.
+Nuclear-armed states are active in the region and military vessels pass through it, some of which might be carrying nuclear weapons.
+Since we can't trust the goodwill of nuclear-armed states, protocols binding these states to the treaty are introduced to this draft treaty.

+- ❖ The authors believe that while regional peace is most certainly highly desirable, it would be irresponsible to make this a condition to commencing arms control talks.
 We need to ensure that any future war or dispute won't scar the region for generations.
-We hope that regional talks which take into account regional security needs could reduce regional tensions and increase the prospects for peace. - Non-state actors and failing states pose a grave threat to WMD proliferation and possible use.
+We hope that regional talks which take into account regional security needs could reduce regional tensions and increase the prospects for peace. - ❖ Non-state actors and failing states pose a grave threat to WMD proliferation and possible use.

 Therefore, the toxic combination of failing states and those possessing WMDs in the region increases the risk of such weapons falling into the hands of non-state actors. - ❖ Even though nuclear energy is considered by states to be one of the attractions in joining the NPT, the original authors of the Draft Treaty text could not recommend it.
 It places the region's citizens at risk, provides a slow and costly solution to energy deficit, and increases regional tension.
 The region is blessed with much sustainable energy potential.
 There are opportunities to promote sub-regional projects for sustainable energy in the Middle East.